Connect remote to raspberry pi

 sudo apt-get install realvnc-vnc-server realvnc-vnc-viewer

-To connect, download and install the RealVNC Viewer on your local computer if not already present.
-Launch it and enter your Pi's IP address to connect.
-You'll be prompted to enter the password you set during VNC installation (the default is “raspberry”).
+To initially link, download and put on the actual RealVNC Viewer on your residential system if not already there.
+Bring it ahead and plug in your Pi’s IP handle to link.
+You’ll get instructed to type in the secret key you put in place during VNC assembly (the default is “raspberry”).

 Remote Desktop Options

-Another popular option for remote desktop access to your Pi is using a more full-featured remote desktop software like TeamViewer.
-TeamViewer has clients for Windows, Mac, Linux and mobile that allow easy peer-to-peer connections between computers.
+Another alternative for accessing your Raspberry Pi’s desktop remotely is using a more comprehensive remote desktop software like TeamViewer.
+TeamViewer offers clients for various platforms, including Windows, Mac, Linux, and mobile devices, which enable seamless peer-to-peer connections between computers.

 To set up TeamViewer on the Raspberry Pi, first install it with: